-Everybody likes to save money, especially when it comes to bills, and being smarter with your energy could save you hundreds of dollars a year.
+Everybody likes to save money, especially when it comes to bills, but you might not realise that being smarter with your energy could save you hundreds of dollars a year.

 What is Demand Response?

-The Federal Energy Regulatory Commission issued an order in 2011 to encourage the use and implementation of Demand Response in the US.
+The Federal Energy Regulatory Commission issued an order all the way back in 2011 to encourage the use and implementation of Demand Response in the US.